 Electronic copy declaration

-Both paper and electronic submissions must comply fully with the Common Technical Document as regards presentation and content of the dossier.
-Any documents submitted on CD-ROM/DVD have to be declared identical to that in the paper submission.
-The specific documents submitted in hard copy as well as digital format have to be indicated.
+Electronic submissions must comply fully with the Common Technical Document as regards presentation and content of the dossier.

-When electronic dossiers are supplied to replace approved paper dossiers, applicants must submit an affidavit in which they confirm that the data on the CD-ROM/DVD supplied is identical to that in the written submission.
+When electronic dossiers are supplied to replace approved paper dossiers, applicants must submit an affidavit in which they confirm that the data supplied is identical to that in the written submission.

 Curriculum vitae of the qualified person responsible for pharmacovigilance